jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 **Requirements for capital injections**

 ### 12A Capital injections must be authorised
-(1) The Crown must not make a capital injection to a department (other than an intelligence and security department) or an Office of Parliament unless the capital injection is authorised under an Appropriation Act.
+(1) The Crown must not make a capital injection to a department (other than an intelligence and security department), an Office of Parliament, or a parliamentary agency unless the capital injection is authorised under an Appropriation Act.
 (2) The authority to make the capital injection—
   (a) is limited by the amount specified for the capital injection by that Appropriation Act; and (b) must not be exceeded, except as provided for in section 25A.